alffox/pixel-art-maker/README.md

 ## Project for the Front-End Web Developer Nanodegree - Intermediate Javascript

-The live app can be seen at https://alffox.github.io/pixel-art-maker/
+The live app can be seen at <a href="https://alffox.github.io/pixel-art-maker/" target="_blank">https://alffox.github.io/pixel-art-maker/</a>

 This is a single-page web app that allows users to draw pixel art on a customizable canvas.